NII-cloud-operation/Jupyter-LC_run_through/lc_run_through/nbextension/README.md

 The colors mean as follows:

 - Gray: Not Executed
-- Green: Successfully Executed
+- Light Green: Successfully Executed
-- Pink: Failed
+- Light Coral: Failed

 A brick with a snowflake means it is *Frozen* cell as below.